 An important thing to remember is that there may not be one ‘right’ way to do it.
 You may both be ‘right’ in how you want to bring up your children, but what is not good is when children are given mixed messages or learn they have the power to divide their parents.
 What children need for their own security and well-being is parents who have come to a decision about rules and routines and where there are the same consistent limits when they misbehave.
 And parents need to know what values and morals that they want to instil in their children so that behaviour that they want, such as kindness, helping around the home, good manners or self-discipline is consistently rewarded.

-Problem solving as parents has five important steps which are listed below
+Problem-solving as parents have five important steps which are listed below

 1. Work out the problem